facebook/react-native-website/docs/react-native-gradle-plugin.md

 }
 ```

-This is necessary as for `debuggableVariants`, the plugin will skip the JS bundling, so you'll need Metro to run them.
-So if you list `fullStaging` in the `debuggableVariants`, you won't be able to publish it to a store as it will be missing the bundle.
+This is necessary because the plugin will skip the JS bundling for all the `debuggableVariants`: you'll need Metro to run them.
+For example, if you list `fullStaging` in the `debuggableVariants`, you won't be able to publish it to a store as it will be missing the bundle.

 ## What is the plugin doing under the hood?

-The React Native Gradle Plugin is responsible of configuring your Application build so that you can ship React Native applications to production.
+The React Native Gradle Plugin is responsible for configuring your Application build to ship React Native applications to production.
 The plugin is also used inside 3rd party libraries, to run the [Codegen](/docs/the-new-architecture/pillars-codegen) used for the New Architecture.

 Here is a summary of the plugin responsibilities: